 Before you present your case somewhere, make sure you document everything.
 Write down everything such as your experience with the harasser; time, date, location, details and the witnesses.
 Also, make a report of your performance and productivity as it can be helpful during and after reporting sexual harassment.

-Consult Employee Policies and File Complaint
+Consult Employee Policies and File Complaints

 If your company has a sexual harassment policy, follow it.
 Report the issue to your supervisor or human resource department or any other department responsible to deal with workplace bullying or sexual harassment.
-Bring the complaint against the harasser in writing and don’t forget to add the details of the harassment in your complaint and make workplace harassment free zone.
+Bring the complaint against the harasser in writing and don’t forget to add the details of the harassment in your complaint and make workplace harassment-free zone.

 Build a Support System

-Inform your family, friends or co-workers about the things you are experiencing at work.
+Inform your family, friends, or co-workers about the things you are experiencing at work.
 Take the people around you in confidence.
 Experiencing sexual harassment can be distressing during and after reporting the incident and you will need your support system to be encouraged for what you are doing.
 They will boost you up and help you combat the situation whether or not you take further action about the harasser.

 Enforcement Agencies Contact Law

-If your company does not have a policy regarding sexual harassment or your managers downplay your issue, you have the option to contact the law enforcement agencies.
+If your company does not have a policy regarding sexual harassment or your managers downplay your issue, you have the option to contact law enforcement agencies.
 You can report the issue to the Police.
-Also, there are various non-profit organizations that provide guidance and support against the bullies.
+Also, there are various non-profit organizations that provide guidance and support against bullies.
 You are free to file a sexual harassment complaint with a government agency within a certain time period.

 The Bottom Line

 Sexual harassment in the workplace does not only affect the victim but it can also have a negative influence on co-workers, employers and the clientele.
 Every business must have a workplace bullying and sexual harassment policy to deal with the harassers.
 However, if the company fails to safeguard its workers from being a victim of sexual harassment, there are various communities and non-governmental organizations that offer support to the victims of bullying.
-Be confident, cautious and surround yourself with positive people who can better guide you and be your support.
+Be confident, and cautious and surround yourself with positive people who can better guide you and be your support.